 I LOVE “Beans in a Bundle” with Catalina Dressing.
 We have every year around holiday meals.
 Here is a healthier twist on using other dressings, with hint of maple!

 12 oz fresh steamed green beans or 2-3 cans of whole green beans

-- 1/2 cup J. Olive Co.
+1/2 cup J. Olive Co.
 Maple Balsamic

 1/4 tsp salt

 3 tbs course grain Dijon mustard

-- Preheat oven to 375 degrees.
+Preheat oven to 375 degrees.

-- Mix the dressing.
+Mix the dressing.

 Assemble the bundles.

-- I slice the bacon slices in half.
+I slice the bacon slices in half.
 Use one “half slice” per 5-6 whole green beans.
 You can secure the bundle with a toothpick if needed.

 You can use canned or fresh green beans.
 I have used both.
 My family prefers the softer texture of the canned green beans.
 If you have fresh you can simply steam them before assembling the bundles.

-- Place bundles in a greased, oven-safe baking dish and then pour dressing on top.
+Place bundles in a greased, oven-safe baking dish and then pour dressing on top.

-This is a twist on stuffing using cubed butternut instead of bread, and loading it up with some CK Turkey sausage.
+Butternut Stuffing is a twist on stuffing using cubed butternut instead of bread, and loading it up with some CK Turkey sausage.
 This is a perfect guilt-free holiday recipe!
 I highly suggest getting some J. Olive Co.
 Maple Balsamic vinegar to turn that turkey sausage into “maple” sausage :).
 I have made this with both regular balsamic and with the Maple balsamic.
 Both are equally delicious!

 You know when you get really excited to eat a meal, you wouldn’t mind eating that same meal multiple times in one day?Well that is this meal.
 It’s that good, you won’t mind eating it multiple times!
 This one was inspired by my friend Sharra, who sent me an awesome stuffed acorn recipe to try.
-I did my own twist, creating a CK Turkey Italian Sausage and using my @msfarmed Farm Pack shiitake mushrooms!
+I did my own twist, creating a CK Turkey Italian Sausage and using shiitake mushrooms!
 Thank you Sharra for the inspiration!